MayFu2025/unit1_project/README.md

 choice_a = validate_selection(transaction_menu)
 ```

 The variable choice_a should either be 1 or 2, where 1 represents creating a new deposit, and 2 represents creating a new withdrawal.
 The value of choice_a can be used as an argument in the following function.
+A flow diagram for the function can be seen in **Fig.2**.
 ```.py
 def create_transaction(select: int, name: str, categories: list):
     """Creates a new transaction and adds the transaction to the user's csv file.